MaterializeInc/materialize/doc/user/content/get-started.md

 DROP SCHEMA qck CASCADE;

 DROP CLUSTER quickstart;

+-- Reset the session variables to their original values, -- so you can keep exploring
+RESET search_path;

+RESET cluster;
 ```

 For a more comprehensive overview of the basic concepts behind Materialize, take a break and read through ["What is Materialize?"](/overview/what-is-materialize).